 The enclosed Information Statement describes the distribution of shares of AMC Networks Inc. stock and contains important information about AMC Networks Inc., including financial statements.
 I suggest that you read it carefully.
 If you have any questions regarding the distribution, please contact Cablevision's transfer agent, Wells Fargo Shareowner Services at 1-800-468-9716.

 Sincerely,

-/s/ Charles F. Dolan Charles F. Dolan Chairman
+Charles F. Dolan Chairman